dell/csi-powermax/.github/pull_request_template.md

 - [ ] Have you commented your code, particularly in hard-to-understand areas
 - [ ] Have you done corresponding changes to the documentation
 - [ ] Did you run tests in a real Kubernetes cluster?
-- [ ] Have you maintained at least 90% code coverage?
 - [ ] Backward compatibility is not broken

 # How Has This Been Tested?